kelvinz/code-notes/courses/spark_docs.md

 Use the Object Tap patch to make something happen to an object when it’s tapped on the screen.
 	object + enabled => tap

+*screen rotate*
+The Screen Rotate patch enables two-finger, rotation gestures.
+These gestures can be used to rotate objects in your effect or as a trigger for other interactivity.
+	reset + enabled => state + rotation